-- bring a combination padlock for the door in lodges
+- bring a combination padlock for your door in lodges

 - be wary of crossing bridges if you see pack animals — or heavily laden porters — approaching from the opposite direction.
 You might be knocked down.

-You might first put off by telephone contact in the “wilderness”.
+You might want to avoid telephone in the “wilderness”.
 But consider how many lives have been saved by modern communication.

-- painfully slow internet is available too.
+- slow internet is available too.
 At cost.
 Right up to at Gorak Shep 5,164m.

 - get a trekking guidebook well in advance and decide on your destination each day.
 That way you can adjust for weather and fitness.
 It’s fairly common to take a rest day while ascending to acclimatize for altitude.

-- if you want to fly out, buy your flight out of Lukla in Kathmandu.
-In advance.
+- if you want to fly out as most do, consider buying your flight out of Lukla in Kathmandu in advance.
 You can change the date of your return, if necessary.
-It might be difficult to get a seat on a plane if you try to buy in Lukla.
+It might be difficult to get a seat on a plane for the day you want if you try to buy in Lukla.

 Here’s the goal for every Base Camp trekker.
 Kala Patthar as seen from Gorek Shek.
 The intimidating mountain in the background is Pumori 7161m (23,494 ft).